neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

 3. Repository (version cut at the latest successful build)
 4. Built NRP (HTML pages of the executable book)

 Each of these reproducibility assets is attributed to every author on the NRP, and they are assigned a DOI (Digital Object Identifier).

+Once the archival process is complete, a summary PDF is generated.
+This PDF is necessary to officially register NRPs as preprints.

 .. sidebar:: ➕ More than another Binder/Jupyter instance